isabellade/isabellade/README.md

 ## Hi there 👋
-(Funfact: alguma coisa de errado aconteceu com o card, na verdade sou de São Bento do Sul haha)
+(Funfact: alguma coisa errada aconteceu com o card, na verdade sou de São Bento do Sul haha)

 <!--
 **isabellade/isabellade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.